Venue Guides for Concert-Goers

 Amphitheater

-London, United Kingdom · 5,300 capacity
+London, UK · 5,300 capacity

 A Victorian elliptical amphitheater where the 1871 geometry means every seat has sight of the stage (no truly obstructed views), the fixed "Mushroom" acoustic diffusers actually hang visibly from the dome like flying saucers, and the Tube is literally across the street.
 South Kensington Station opens onto Kensington Gore, a 30-second walk to the main entrance.